-The laws governing real property law in Canada generally fall within the jurisdiction of the provinces and, with the exception of Québec, follow the principles of the English common law.
-An exception to provincial regulation is that certain federal statutes govern real property used for federal facilities.
+The laws governing real property law in Canada generally fall within the jurisdiction of the provinces and territories and, except for Québec, follow the principles of English common law.
+Certain federal statutes govern real property used for federal facilities, and some matters are subject to federal laws relating to interest rates, competition, anti-money laundering, foreign investment review and restrictions on foreign ownership of property.